 When is the beef indirect purchaser class action settlement payout date?

 The antitrust class action lawsuit alleged that several major beef processors, including Cargill and Tyson, conspired to limit competition in the beef market, resulting in higher prices for consumers.
-Plaintiffs claimed that the companies entered into a market allocation agreement and stopped competing for market share, which allegedly increased their profit margins and the prices paid by consumers.
+The plaintiffs claimed the companies entered into a market allocation agreement and stopped competing for market share, which allegedly increased their profit margins and the prices paid by consumers.

 What happens next?

 The court will schedule a preliminary approval hearing.
-Once the hearing takes place and the judge grants preliminary approval of the settlement, the claim deadline will be established and the claim form will be added to the settlement website.
+Once the hearing takes place and the judge grants preliminary approval of the settlement, the settlement administrator will establish a claim deadline and add the claim form to the settlement website.

 Comments